Ships in the night

 Most agent stacks still run through hub-and-spoke APIs.
 If multiple agents are local, routing every message through a distant service adds latency and cost, and a local mesh is often enough for coordination.
 The human role shifts to setting the goal, constraints, and acceptance criteria, then reviewing outcomes.
 A swarm can split the labor across scanning, implementation, tests, and security.
 They stay aligned through shared context and ensemble consensus.
 That coordination needs shared intent formats that are explicit and checkable, not just prose.
 Projects like Reploid explore recursive verification loops for agent workflows.

-The text editor does not disappear.
-You still read code, make surgical edits, and debug at the line level.
-It becomes a view into the system, not the primary interaction surface.
-The primary surface is a bundle of workflows.
+The text editor remains a line-level view for reading, surgical edits, and debugging.
+The primary surface becomes a bundle of workflows.
 Intent specification: a structured form where you define what you want, not how to get it.
 Execution monitoring: a live view of swarm activity, disagreements, and progress.
 Review queue: proposed changes ranked by confidence.
 Knowledge graph: a live map of the codebase as the swarm understands it, updated continuously as the codebase evolves.

 The transition